jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Choosing the right unit testing package depends on factors such as project requirements, testing philosophy, and personal preferences.
 By leveraging the capabilities of testing libraries like Jest, React Testing Library, or Enzyme, developers can ensure the quality and reliability of their React applications through comprehensive unit testing.

-## Intermediate 24> Have you worked on accessibility in HTML, have you used the aria, tell some aria names that you have used?
+## 24> Have you worked on accessibility in HTML, have you used the aria, tell some aria names that you have used?

 > _Purpose_: Accessibility (a11y) in HTML ensures that web content is accessible to people with disabilities, including those who rely on assistive technologies such as screen readers.
 ARIA (Accessible Rich Internet Applications) attributes enhance the accessibility of web content by providing additional semantics and context to assistive technologies.